All of our practitioners are highly trained and experienced in the assessment and management of all types of

 Melissa is also part of our team at Pelvic Health Melbourne and has had extensive training to assist women in the management of pre/postnatal care, pelvic girdle pain, prolapse, continence, pelvic pain and mastitis.
 She also treats men with pelvic girdle pain.

 Outside of work Melissa enjoys hiking, travelling, reading and spending time with her husband and two young children.

 James graduated with a Masters of Physiotherapy from the University of Sydney.
 He is also an accredited Exercise Physiologist after completing a Masters of Exercise Physiology.

 James is passionate about empowering and helping all of his patients reach their goals, regardless of age or condition.
 He has a particularly keen interest in sporting and athletic injuries.
-Currently he is a Physiotherapist for Werribee VLF and previously was Head Physiotherapist for St Albans Football Club since 2018.
+Currently he is a Physiotherapist for Werribee VLF and previously was Head Physiotherapist for St Albans Football Club.
 He also has a passion for strength and conditioning, biomechanics and employs a range of exercise modalities and soft tissue techniques to aid his patient’s treatment plans.
 James is also qualified to perform dry needling as part of his treatments and has completed further education in Upper Limb Rehab.